MaybeCarter/plex-wiki/README.md

 - Next, click `Player` in the sidebar, `Show Advanced`, and disable `Normalize Multi-channel Audio`.
 - Finally, click  `General` under "Plex Web" on the left-hand sidebar.
 Feel free to enable `Play Theme Music`, I think it's neat.

 Now, click on the home button in the top left corner, and you'll see the "Plex Web Setup" page, with a list of pinned sources.
-Uncheck everything except `Movies` and `TV Shows`.
-It's up to you if you want to keep `Watchlist` pinned or not.
-The other items are not shared by me, and will only make your Plex experience more confusing.
+If you successfully disabled the online media sources, you shouldn't see many options.
+If you see `Live TV`, `Movies & Shows`, or `Discover`, make sure they're unchecked.

 ![unpin.png](/images/unpin_setup.png)

-Once you've unchecked `Playlists`, `Live TV`, `Movies & Shows`, `Discover`, and `Music`, (and `Watchlist`, if you want) click `Finish Setup`.
+Finally, click `Finish Setup`.
 You should be greeted by the Home page:

 ![finally_home.png](/images/finally_home.png)